KolyanLock/CalorieX/README.md

 ---

 ## ✍ Notes
-- The `application.properties` imports `secret/secret.properties` for DB config.
+- The application architecture is simplified for demonstration purposes.
-- Database is not initialized automatically unless you use the `dev` profile.
+- Additional features like improved and expanded business logic and Spring Security (e.g. JWT-based authorization) can be added if needed.

 ---